vijayvarma392/bfi_restart/README.md

 So, `sbatch -J q8_7d --export=ALL,EMAIL=vijay.varma@aei.mpg.de .bfi_restart/Submit.sh`.

 Be careful about the format!
 Note: Gmail may be less reliable than academic emails.
 Also, use your own damn email, not mine!

+Note: As with any slurm job, this can occasionally get killed.
+This job should appear with `jobname=<BFIProject>`, so if you don't find it after a while, you may want to relaunch it.

 ### Terminate
 When you are done with the project, remove the job using `scancel`.
+Don't forget to do this, as otherwise, it will just keep trying to restart forever!